feature-hub/feature-hub/README.md

 There are three different roles in a Feature Hub environment:

-1. The **integrator** is the app that instantiates the Feature Hub components and provides the Feature App compositions.
+1. The **integrator** is an app that instantiates the Feature Hub components and provides the Feature App compositions.
 2. A **provider** provides Feature Services to consumers through the feature service registry.
 Most providers are registered by the integrator but they